NatalieC15/Coding/README.md

 LRG_1.bed file created for the gene COL1A1 from the LRG_1.xml file
 ```
 The potential differences between the output would be the BED file name, gene name and XML file name.

+# Section 3:
-### The tests and their functions
+## The tests and their functions
+### Input validation
 What are the tests?
-Validation of input
+The main tests incorporated into this software is to confirm that it responds correctly to all kinds of inputs.

-??google pytest see if can include one of these
+??google pytest see if can add anymore tests

-## The output of the code
+### Verification of the software
-What to expect?

-## Verification LRG
 Before selecting an LRG of interest, use LRG_1 as a verification of the code.
+Another test is a visual test to check that the code is running properly after being downloaded.
+This requires the user to firstly download the LRG_1 file from the [LRG website](https://www.lrg-sequence.org/index.html) to the correct XML_files folder.
+The software can then be run using python

 ## Future considerations
 - Have an automated process to extract XML files from the [LRG website](https://www.lrg-sequence.org/index.html), rather than having to manually download them.
 This is likely to eliminate the likelihood of introducing human error.